serg-razum-off/Power-BI-Version-Control-Repository/README.md

 This repository is a place to test VC approaches for Power BI

-Main attention is dedicated to VS Code integration via PBI Tools.
+Main attention is dedicated to VS Code integration vith PBI-Tools parsing model.
+* VS Code inbuilt
+* PowerShell as

 # pbi-tools Actions
 [[About PBI Tools]](https://pbi.tools/)